 Treatment is most effective when it is tailored to a person’s specific condition.

 There is no “one size fits all” treatment.
 Some people may take a week or so to complete the detox process, while others may need longer amounts of time.
 In fact, mild amphetamine users generally find that their symptoms subside naturally once they stop using.
 You can manage any lingering symptoms at home, as long as you follow your treatment plan.

 However, many people may need rehab during the initial phase of their treatment.
 This is because this is often the period when severe withdrawal symptoms emerge.
 These symptoms can be dangerous if not monitored properly.
 Many rehab centers even recommend interventions to prevent people from acting on their paranoia, delusions, or hallucinations.

 Aside from the difficult mental rehab process, medical treatment might also be necessary during this period.
 Conditions such as high blood pressure, hypertension, and severe headaches are common, and they can be dangerous to people with co-morbidities.

-Finally, drugs might also be prescribed to help ease the symptoms during treatment.
-Antipsychotic drugs such as haloperidol and olanzapine are used to reduce hallucinations and delirium.
+Finally, your doctor may prescribe medications to help ease the symptoms during treatment.
+You may need to use prescription antipsychotic drugs such as haloperidol and olanzapine to reduce hallucinations and delirium.
 Benzodiazepines help to reduce agitation and lower the risk of seizures.